Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Customers and potential customers will contact your business via social media, so don’t ever miss these opportunities.
 You can leverage even negative comments on social media if you handle them quickly and helpfully.
 If someone is deliberately posting offensive material or posts on your page, block that user right away, but never fail to handle legitimate complaints.

-A brand new business is usually in desperate need of great marketing and bereft of a gigantic marketing budget, but that doesn’t mean you can’t catapult your business forward.
-Smart, organized business owners can use a variety of easy ways to promote their businesses without sending the business into financial distress.
+Now that you know how to promote your business, you’re ready to get started.
+A brand new business is usually in desperate need of great marketing and bereft of a gigantic marketing budget, but that doesn’t mean you can’t promote your business with great success.
+Smart, organized business owners can use a variety of easy ways to interact with potential customers and earn their loyalty.